top of page

 Click to download

 Hello!
 If we haven't met yet, I'm Kirstin, a former corporate professional who has successfully transitioned into a small business owner.
 I teach women how to launch a freelance career and discover the joys on leading an online business.
-Binge the other value-packed articles and join the Insider's List when your ready for a guide and community.
+Binge the other value-packed articles and join the Insider's List when you're ready for a guide and community.
 It's your backstage pass to building a business on your own terms — packed with real guidance, less second-guessing, and a community that believes in you even on the days you're still figuring it out.

 Female Entrepreneur and Freelance Business Coach